huggingface/blog/introduction-to-ggml.md

 5. **Support for quantized tensors**: Tensors can be quantized to save memory (similar to JPEG compression) and in certain cases to improve performance.
 6. **Extremely memory efficient**: This is both an advantage and a disadvantage.
 Overhead for storing tensors and performing computations is minimal.

+However, ggml also comes with some disadvantages that you need to keep in mind when using it (Attention: this list may change in future versions of ggml):
+- Not all tensor operations are supported on all backends.
+For example, some may work on CPU but won't work on CUDA.
+- Coding may not be straightforward and may require deep knowledge of low-level programming.
+- The project is in active development, so breaking changes are expected.

-This guide focuses on the fundamentals of ggml for developers looking to get started with the library.
+In this article, we will focus on the fundamentals of ggml for developers looking to get started with the library.
 It does not cover higher-level tasks such as LLM inference with llama.cpp, which builds upon ggml.
 Instead, we'll explore the core concepts and basic usage of ggml to provide a solid foundation for further learning and development.

 ## Getting started